mjen9803/mjen9803-tracker/README.md

 Secondly, I have again used space.
 It continued to be important for me that the content on my website was not too close together.
 In this case, I have used many breaks in the code, and borders to ensure this was the case.

 Finally, I incorporated allignment and balance to maintain a professional looking website.
-I ensured that all of my images, text, headings and videos were aligned correctly and looked aesthetically pleasing.
+I ensured that all of my images, text, headings and containers were aligned correctly and looked aesthetically pleasing.

 ### Conclusion